baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/image/segment_required.md

 - a labelmap file is created in the user's results folder.
     - This is located in a subfolder named with PgGroup#_PgID_PgDescriptor.
-	- File name is constructed using ImageID_ImageDescriptor-bainesquizlabel.nrrd
+	- File name is constructed using ImageID_ImageDescriptor-quizlabel.nrrd

 - a LabelMapPath xml element is added as a child to the Image element in the user's results xml file so that the administrator has a reference to the stored labelmap file.